On this page

 In Linguist, choose Tools > AI Translation to open the AI Translation dialog:

-The dialog provides:
+The Configuration part of the dialog provides:

-• Server URL: the REST endpoint where the server listens (default http://localhost:11434 for Ollama, http://localhost:8080 for OpenAI Compatible).
+• Server URL: the base URL where the server listens.
+Do not include the /v1 path suffix.
+Default: http://localhost:11434 for Ollama, http://localhost:8080 for OpenAI Compatible.

 • API Key: authentication key for cloud APIs (optional for local servers).